Discovery, Recovery, Dialogue.

 NISO is rooted in dialogue: between generations and visual languages, between the urgency of the new and the persistence of the essential.
-We support artists who challenge the surface—who think through gesture, color, material, and historical awareness.
-Our program is guided by three core principles, woven into a curatorial approach that is precise, attentive, and rigorous: (I) supporting artists with distinctive voices; (II) bringing renewed attention to overlooked trajectories; (III) fostering meaningful dialogues between works, languages, and generations.
+We support artists who challenge the surface—artists who think through gesture, colour, material, image, space, and history.

 110 New Cavendish Street